+Keene State College’s Dietetic Internship is unique in its focus on community nutrition education, and wellness.
 Whether your goals for a career as a Registered Dietitian veer a bit off the conventional path or you hope to land a traditional position in clinical nutrition, the Keene State College Dietetics Internship may be for you.
-Our graduates hold jobs in hospitals and institutional food service, with the WIC program and Cooperative Extension, managing a farmers’ market, in private practice, and more.
+Our graduates hold jobs in hospitals and institutional food service, with the WIC program, Cooperative Extension and corporate wellness, in private practice, and more.

 What is the Dietetic Internship at Keene State?

 The Dietetics Internship is an 11- to 18-month program for people who have bachelor’s or master’s degrees in a nutrition-related field and who can provide verification that they have completed the Didactic Programs in Dietetics (DPD) coursework.